vasily-blinkov/examples/node.js/masterpiece/README.md

 **Notes**: _1)_ The directory for deployment is nothing else than _src/public_.
 _2)_ You should run `npm run build` before deploy _src/public_.

+Use this deployment method only to see if the project is able to work in a cloud.

 # Usage

+## Preparational actions before using automated deployment scripts

+Execute actions below once for a machine.

+### Install PSYaml

+1. Download code in a ZIP archive from the [Phil-Factor/PSYaml](https://github.com/Phil-Factor/PSYaml) project.
+1. Extract the _PSYaml_ folder from the archive into _"$HOME\Documents\PowerShell\Modules"_.

 ## Build the application for deployment